gracioni/More-Effective-Godot-Coroutines/README.md

 ## Installation

-1. Include the GDAutoLoad dependency in the project.
+1. Include the GDAutoLoad dependency and MEC in the project.

 ```
 dotnet tool install --global Paket